zztkm/sonic-pi-tool/README.md

 Note that while Rust needs to be installed to compile sonic-pi-tool, it is not needed to run it.
-You may uninstall Rust or copy the sonic-pi-tool binary from `~/.cargo/bin` to another computer with the same processor archetecture and operating system if you wish.
+You may uninstall Rust or copy the sonic-pi-tool binary from `~/.cargo/bin` to another computer with the same processor architecture and operating system if you wish.

 [rust-install]: https://www.rust-lang.org/en-US/install.html